Dr-Abdelrahman-95/Load-carrying-Capacity/README.md

 5- Ensure the Train.xlsx and Test.xlsx data are preprocessed according to the model’s requirements.

 **Expected Results:** The function outputs a Qx1 matrix representing the predictions.

+**02- Non-Ensemble (GEP model)**

+**How to Run:**

+1- Ensure Python is installed with required libraries (e.g., NumPy).

+2-Copy the code from 02- Non-Ensemble (GEP model).py into a Python script.

+3- Prepare your input as a data list d matching the required input format.

+4- Run the script and call the gepModel(d) function with your input data.

+5- Make sure Train.xlsx and Test.xlsx data are formatted for proper extraction.

+**Expected Results**: The function returns the model's prediction as a float value.